Esca-MMC/EscasModdingPlugins/docs/emp-modding-guide.md

 Based on SMAPI's [Context.IsPlayerFree](https://www.stardewvalleywiki.com/Modding:Modder_Guide/APIs/Utilities#Context) value.

 ### Is Split Screen
-The `Esca.IS_SPLIT_SCREEN` GSQ is true when the local player is connected to a split-screen multiplayer session.
+The `Esca.EMP_IS_SPLIT_SCREEN` GSQ is true when the local player is connected to a split-screen multiplayer session.

 Note that the Stardew already includes the `IS_MULTIPLAYER` GSQ, which is true when connected to any multiplayer session.